jetbrains-academy/Machine-Learning-101/Horror Trees/Predicate/task.md

 you can apply [bit-wise inversion](https://numpy.org/doc/stable/reference/generated/numpy.invert.html) to the created array for data filtering.
 When working with arrays, the `~` operator may be used instead of np.invert for the sake of brevity.</div>

-At this stage, do not mind the other method of the class – you will need to implement it in the next task.
+Ignore the remaining class methods for now; you will implement them in the next task.

 In order to see the results of your code, you can add the following lines to `task.py` and run it: